Art and Design

 The Art and Design Department enjoys an outstanding reputation, with pupils' work being exhibited all year round in the superb exhibition atrium.

-Drama lessons form part of the Lower School curriculum and drama is offered as an academic subject at GCSE and A Level.
+Drama lessons form part of the Lower School curriculum and drama is offered as an academic subject at GCSE.